Forgot password

 What to do when you see ‘One moment please… Destiny 2 is temporarily at capacity’

-Since the “Destiny 2 is temporarily at capacity” issue stems from Bungie’s side of the game, there isn’t much to do other than wait it out until the devs take action or traffic dwindles, which will let players log-in again.
+Since the “Destiny 2 is temporarily at capacity” issue stems from Bungie’s side of the game, there isn’t much to do other than wait it out until the devs take action or traffic dwindles, which will let players log in again.

 Guardians who log into Destiny 2 while the servers are at capacity—meaning that the servers have reached the maximum amount of players for that time—will have to get in line to jump into the game and face Destiny 2’s usual post-expansion login queue.

-Players shouldn’t restart the game or reset their routers while in line, though; “If a player loses connection or is removed from the queue, their placement will not be retained,” according to Bungie’s page.
+Players shouldn’t restart the game or reset their routers while in line, though.
+“If a player loses connection or is removed from the queue, their placement will not be retained,” according to Bungie’s page.
 Additionally, any guardian who makes it to the top of the queue but can’t connect will have to go back to the start, so be sure your connection is stable and that you have the latest update installed.
 Queue times may vary based on region, population, and server traffic.

-In addition to the queue times, players may also experience a constellation of server errors, such as Honeydew, which are also an issue on Bungie’s end.
+In addition to the queue times, players may also experience a group of server errors, such as Honeydew, which are also an issue on Bungie’s end.
 If you’re looking for more information on why Destiny 2 is at capacity, though, keep an eye on the Bungie Help page and on websites like Downdetector, which can be useful when gauging the severity of server interruptions.

 New expansions or seasons aren’t the only time players can be stuck in queues.
 Guardians may also find brief queues at the end of maintenance or when the game is being plagued by connection errors.
 These issues could potentially kick numerous players, who will try to log back in at the same time.
 Unlike larger content releases like expansions and seasons, though, the Destiny 2 servers don’t usually stay at capacity for long after minor content drops or issue-related outages.

 Dot Esports is supported by our audience.
 When you purchase through links on our site, we may earn a small affiliate commission.
-Learn more
+Learn more about our Affiliate Policy

 Author